 The Children and Young People's Services work with children and young people up to 17 years old and their families.
 To contact a social worker for children and young people please get in touch with the office nearest to the child's home.
 Between 9.00 AM and 5.00 PM weekdays, these are:

-First Response Team (See Appendix for contact numbers)
+The First Response Team (please see Appendix for contact details).